KEN & FRIENDS: MALE FASHION DOLLS & CLOTHING FROM 1961-1987

 FASHION ORIGINALS Mod Madras #1828

-The version shown below left has a jacket made of a fabric with a more sackcloth-like structure.
+The version shown below left has a jacket made of a darker fabric with a more sackcloth-like structure.
 The jacket has also been found in dark blue.
 The blue shirt below right was found in a mixed lot in Europe with no other pieces from this outfit, so until a NRFB version appears it is impossible to say what other pieces it originally came with.